ma914372/Demo/README.md

 Overview
 This project uses the following tools and services:

 .
+GitHub Actions for automating the deployment process.

+.
 Terraform for provisioning AWS infrastructure.

 .
-Ansible for configuration management and deployment (Kubernetes, ArgoCD) .
-Shell script for triggering deployments via webhook.
+Ansible as configuration management to install Kubernetes(k3s), ArgoCD.

 .
-GitHub Actions for automating the deployment process.
+Creating webhook in gitops repo to automated the sync process.

 The infrastructure includes:
 .
-A VPC with subnets, associated with Internet Gateway and route tables.
+A VPC with subnets, associated with Internet Gateway, route table, security group, store statefile into s3 backend.
 .
 EC2 instances for Kubernetes master and worker nodes.
 .
 An Ansible node to manage the configuration of Kubernetes and ArgoCD.
 .
 Necessary security groups.